 I need a tutor for a course.
 What do I do?

 Students can sign up for a peer small-group tutoring appointment for one 50-minute session every week for the rest of the semester for some 100- and 200-level courses.
 Students are permitted a maximum of two peer tutors by appointment per semester for two different courses; students may meet for up to 50 minutes for each appointment.
 Appointments are held in small tutoring groups that meet weekly at the same time.

 Some courses (those in highest demand, mostly) are tutored exclusively in the "drop-in" format, and we do not provide appointments for those subjects.

 Where can I find the Drop-In tutoring schedule?

-I can't come at the time drop-in tutoring is available for my course.
+I am not available at the time drop-in tutoring is available for my course.
 What do I do?